Music lovers, thrill seekers, conversationalists all across the fruited plan.

 They think it's a real problem, and these kinds of rulings seem to only exacerbate those problems.

-Before dissenting justices led by the Justice Stephen Breyer said, in effect, that's all a bunch of nonsense, that speech is not money, that money is not speech, that this should be regulated, but they only had four votes, not five.
+The four descending justices, led by Justice Stephen Breyer, said, in effect, that's all a bunch of nonsense, that speech is not money, that money is not speech, that this should be regulated.

-So now we know corporations are people, and money is people too.
+So now we know corporations are people, and money is people, too.

-Oh no, see, they just can't stand it.
+See, they just can't stand it.

-So now we know corporations are people and money is people too.
+So now we know corporations are people and money is people, too.

 I don't know, folks.